The weight in a Serre-type conjecture for tame n-dimensional Galois representations: Theoretical evidence for the conjecture

 \end{prop}

 \begin{rk}\

-\begin{enumerate} \item As $N$ is the conductor of $\pi$, $(\pi^\infty)^\uo$ is one-dimensional.
+\begin{enumerate} \item As $N$ is the conductor of~$\pi$, $(\pi^\infty)^\uo$ is one-dimensional.
 Thus we get a Hecke eigenclass in group cohomology. \item It is known that $\go$ has virtual cohomological dimension $n(n-1)/2$.
 In particular, $H^e(\go,r) = 0$ for $e > n(n-1)/2$ \(see \cite{bib:Serre_coh_disc}, p.~132 and the remark on p.~101\). \end{enumerate} \end{rk}

-\begin{proof} Let $G := GL_{n}$.
-For any open compact subgroup $U \subset G(\A^\infty)$, let
+\begin{proof} Let $G := \GL_{n}$.
+For any open compact subgroup $U \subseteq G(\A^\infty)$, let

-and denote by $\pi_U : \tilde X_U \to X_U$ the natural projection.
-Then $\tilde X_U$ and $X_U$ are real manifolds of dimension $\binom{n+1}2$ ($X_U$ is not necessarily connected).
-If $U$ is sufficiently small, $G(\Q)$ acts properly discontinuously on $\tilde X_U$ and the constant sheaf on $\tilde X_U$ with fibre $r$ gives rise to a local system on the quotient $X_U$, which will be denoted by $\L_r$: for any open subset $Z \subset X_U$, $\L_r(Z)$ is the set of locally constant functions
+and denote by $\pi_U : \widetilde X_U \to X_U$ the natural projection.
+Then $\widetilde X_U$ and~$X_U$ are real manifolds of dimension $\binom{n+1}2$ ($X_U$ is not necessarily connected).
+If $U$ is sufficiently small, $G(\Q)$ acts properly discontinuously on $\widetilde X_U$ and the constant sheaf on $\widetilde X_U$ with fibre~$r$ gives rise to a local system on the quotient $X_U$, which will be denoted by~$\L_r$: for any open subset $Z \subseteq X_U$, $\L_r(Z)$ is the set of locally constant functions

-Notice that $r\dual$ is the representation of $G$ associated to $\pi_\infty$ defined in~\cite{bib:Clozel}, pp.~112--113 (where it is denoted by $\tau$).
+Notice that $r\dual$ is the representation of~$G$ associated to $\pi_\infty$ defined in~\cite{bib:Clozel}, pp.~112--113 (where it is denoted by~$\tau$).
 By~\cite[3.15]{bib:Clozel} there is a $G(\A^\infty)$-equivariant injection

-where $\Pi$ runs through all cuspidal automorphic representations of $G(\A_\Q)$ whose central character agrees with that of $r\dual$ on $\R\s_+$, and where the limit is over all (sufficiently small) compact open subgroups $V \subset G(\A^\infty)$.
+where $\Pi$ runs through all cuspidal automorphic representations of $G(\A_\Q)$ whose central character agrees with that of $r\dual$ on $\R\s_+$, and where the limit is over all (sufficiently small) compact open subgroups $V \subseteq G(\A^\infty)$.
+The cohomology groups on the left-hand side are $(\mathfrak{g},K)$-cohomology.
 The $G(\A^\infty)$-action on the right-hand side is as in sublemma~\ref{sublm:coho_locsym}(ii) below.
-Here $\ssl_n$ denotes the complexified Lie algebra of $SL_n(\R)$.
+Here $\ssl_n$ denotes the complexified Lie algebra of $\SL_n(\R)$.

 When $n$ is even, lemma~3.14 in~\cite{bib:Clozel} shows that

 (by the remark on p.~120 in the same reference, there is no quadratic character appearing on the left-hand side).